-There are eight (8) 8-bit registers available inside the ISL29010.
+There are eight (8) 8-bit registers available inside the ISL29012.
 The command and control registers define the operation of the device.
 The command and control registers do not change until the registers are overwritten.
 There are two 8-bit registers that set the high and low interrupt thresholds.
-There are four 8-bit data Read Only registers, two bytes for the sensor reading and another two bytes for the timer counts.
+There are four 8-bit data Read Only registers.
+Two bytes for the sensor reading and another two bytes for the timer counts.
 The data registers contain the ADC's latest digital output, and the number of clock cycles in the previous integration period.

-The ISL29010 has a 7-bit I 2 C interface slave address.
-The six most significant bits are hardwired internally as 100010 while the least significant bit A0 can be either connected to Ground or VDD to allow two possible addresses 1000100 or 1000101.
-When 1000100x or 1000101x with x as R or \overline{W} is sent after the Start condition, this device compares the first seven bits of this byte to its address and matches.
+The ISL29012's I2C interface slave address is hardwired internally as 1000100.
+When 1000100x with x as R or \overline{W} is sent after a START condition, this device compares the first 7 bits of this byte to its address and matches.